google/WebFundamentals/src/_langs/en/tools/setup/device-testing/devtools-emulator.markdown

     - Enable device mode and turn your viewport into a device emulator.
     - Test your site's responsiveness using the device mode's screen emulator.
     - Save custom presets so you can easily access them later.
     - Device mode isn't a replacement for real device testing.
-Be aware of it's limitations.
+Be aware of its limitations.

 ---